aslushnikov/getting-started-with-cdp/README.md

 Some commands set state which is stored per session, e.g. `Runtime.enable` and `Targets.setDiscoverTargets`.
 Each session is initialized with a set of *domains*, the exact set depends on the attached target and can be [found somewhere in the Chromium source](https://cs.chromium.org/search/?q=%22session-%3EAddHandler%22+f:devtools&type=cs).
 For example, sessions connected to a browser don't have a "Page" domain, but sessions connected to pages do.

 We call sessions attached to a Browser target *browser sessions*.
 Similarly, there are *page sessions*, *worker sessions* and so on.
+In fact, the WebSocket connection is an implicitly created browser session.

 ## Session Hierarchy